vectorgrp/sil-kit-adapters-qemu/chardev/README.md

 In the following diagram you can see the whole setup.
 It illustrates the data flow going through each component involved.

 ```
-see above:
-You should see output similar to the following from the SilKitAdapterQemuChardev application:
 +--[ QEMU ]--+                              SIL Kit  topics:
 | Debian  11 |
 |   ttyS1    |                              > qemuOutbound >